The Palestine Solidarity Campaign (‘PSC’) and Deighton Pe...Read more

 Recent instructions include:

 This extensive international experience adds a distinctive dimension to Josh's domestic practice, which often involves complex issues of public international law.
 For example, Josh is currently advising on human rights-based challenges to the United Kingdom’s climate change framework and targets following the Grand Chamber of the European Court of Human Rights’ judgment in Verein KlimaSeniorinnen Schweiz and Others v Switzerland (App no 53600/20).
-He is also advising on challenges concerning local authority pension fund investment in companies involved in the commission of serious violations of international law in the occupied Palestinian Territories.

 Recent instructions include: